gowachin/DiveR/README.md

 A second dive depends heavily on the first one as the desaturation is not perfect and residual azote will impact the second saturation.
 -->

+## Disclaimer
+This application is intended for use in education about scubadiving planification and academic interest only.
+It is not designed for actual use in scuba diving and underwater activity.
+It is emphatically not suitable for use in actual diving.
+Scuba diving is a dangerous activity with risks of death and serious injury.
+No-one should attempt scuba diving without training, certification, supervision and regular medical assessment.
+It is also dangerous for trained scuba divers to exceed the limitations of their training.

+This application will provide planinfication about dive profile and air consumption, without giving any warning if the activity would be dangerous or fatal.
+In doing so, it does not take account of safety restrictions, other physical laws, or other important information.
+Despite using diving table as base for computation, no output from this application should be misconstrued as a diving table.
+The author does not warrant that the application is correct in any sense whatsoever.
+Even if correctly computed, the predictions of a theoretical physical model may not be correct predictions.

 ## Actual in work part